 The Zefon Bio-Pump supports indoor air quality assessments and remediation efforts.
 The pump samples indoor air with a flow rate of 15 liters/minute, providing our team with a precise and accurate measurement of airborne aerosols, such as mold spores, pollen, skin cells, insect parts, particulate and other contaminants.

-Inside the tool, a sample cassette with a spore trap captures potential airborne spores for lab analysis.
+Inside the equipment, a sample cassette with a spore trap captures potential airborne spores for lab analysis.
 The analysis of a spore trap cassette can identify the concentration and type of spores – from samples collected from inside and outside your building.

 Once moisture and mold impacted building materials have been identified, Omega’s team can develop a plan for removing the impacted building materials, develop appropriate filtration methods to remove airborne spores and provide post remediation air sampling to determine if remediation is adequate and indoor air quality is safe for occupancy.